panaturbo/testrepo2/doc/arm/reference.rst

    DNSKEY, the old key needs to remain available until RRSIG records have expired from caches.
 The ``max-zone-ttl`` option guarantees that the largest TTL in the zone is no higher than the set value.

-   (Note: because ``map``-format files load directly into memory, this option cannot be used with them.)

    The default value is ``unlimited``.
 A ``max-zone-ttl`` of zero is treated as ``unlimited``.